Skip to main content

 CrewAIHigh (Python)4-8 hoursYes

 Make AI Agents is a cloud platform.
-It connects to cloud services through APIs and OAuth.
-Your 1,400+ integrations cover CRMs (Salesforce, HubSpot, Pipedrive), communication tools (Gmail, Slack, Outlook), project management (Asana, Notion, Monday), e-commerce (Shopify, WooCommerce), and most of the cloud services a small business uses.
-What it can’t do: access your local file system, connect to on-premise databases, or interact with systems that don’t have public APIs.
+It connects to cloud services through OAuth and APIs.
+The 2,000+ native integrations (per Make’s March 2026 integration catalog) cover CRMs like Salesforce and HubSpot, email tools like Gmail and Outlook, project managers like Asana and Notion, and e-commerce platforms like Shopify.
+What it can’t do: read your local file system, query on-premise databases, or interact with systems lacking a public API.

 Access typeOpenClawCrewAIMake AI Agents